Paiting: Description

 Paiting! is often accompanied by the expression Aja aja!
 (Korean: 아자 아자), which has a similar meaning.
 The pronunciation Hwaiting, despite often being used colloquially, is not included in important Korean dictionaries such as Standard Korean Language Dictionary.

+Due to the global popularization of Korean pop culture (known as Korean Wave or hallyu), paiting! has returned to the English language.
+In September 2021 the interjection was added to the Oxford English Dictionary under the entry "fighting, int", distinguishing it from the native English usage of the word.

+Paiting! is limited to only South Korean dialects of the Korean language.
+North Korean dialects do not include paiting! due to the limited contact with the English world and general tendency to translate loanwords into 'pure' Korean.

+Variations

+Spelling and pronunciation of paiting! as an interjection varies in Korean.
+This is due to the voiceless labiodental fricative sound [f] not existing in Korean.
+To make up for this, the sound is adjusted in Korean to either an aspirated voiceless bilabial stop [pʰ], or the combination of a voiceless bilabial fricative and labiovelar semivowel [ɸw].
+These pronunciations are then romanized back into English as either "paiting" or "hwaiting".

 Related terms

 In addition to Faito!, terms used similarly in East Asia are the Chinese Jiayou! (加油, lit. "add oil!") and Japanese Ganbatte! (頑張って).
 The growing importance of Korean pop culture means that "Fighting!" is now sometimes used in Chinese-to-English and Japanese-to-English translations as well to convey these native phrases.